propadiene-1/browsing-history/README.md

 ### Descriptions

-This app allows you to view analytics for your browsing history (such as which sites you visit the most, and how you navigate Google Search results).
-It uses your local browsing history file and currently works for Google Chrome, Safari, and Firefox.
+This app allows you to view analytics for your browsing history, using your local browsing history file.
+It currently works for Google Chrome, Safari, and Firefox.

 We NOT store any of your data.
-It's stored in a cache on the site, but will clear when you do a hard refresh (Cmd/Ctrl+Shift+R).
+It's stored in a temporary cache, but will clear when you do a hard refresh (Cmd/Ctrl+Shift+R).

-However, you can choose to send us your data for research purposes!
-If you want to do this, you can enter any number of keywords to filter out (any search containing the keyword will be removed from the data we receive).
+You can choose to send us your data for our research!
+If you want, you can enter keywords to filter out before sending it.
+Any search containing a keyword will be removed from the data we receive.

 ### Quick Start